 In Trentino, along the trail combining art and nature

-Rovereto is a must-see thanks to Mart - Museum of Modern and Contemporary Art of Trento and Rovereto, with its remarkable permanent collection of over 15,000 works.
+Rovereto is a must-see thanks to Mart - Museum of Modern and Contemporary Art of Trento and Rovereto, with its remarkable permanent collection of around 20,000 works of art.
 The architectural structure is already a masterpiece in itself: it was designed by Mario Botta, who also designed the steel and plexiglass dome together with Giulio Andreolli from Rovereto.
 Works by prestigious Italian artists such as Alberto Burri, Lucio Fontana and Michelangelo Pistoletto are exhibited inside, as well as international avant-garde artists such as the Chinese Ai Weiwei.
 But you can also admire paintings by Francesco Hayez, Umberto Boccioni, Giorgio de Chirico and Emilio Vedova.

 One of the stars in the rooms of Mart and Rovereto's pride and joy is Fortunato Depero, an artist of extraordinary versatility: coined a representative of the second Futurism by critics, he was a painter, sculptor, designer, illustrator and also costume designer.
 He drew the iconic cone-shaped Campari Soda bottle in 1932 which has been the eternal symbol of the well-known aperitif ever since then.
 Depero lived in Rovereto for a long time and died here, building a strong bond with the area.
 Thus, a ten-minute walk from the Mart brings you to Casa d'Arte Futurista Depero, which he commissioned, organised and decorated in 1957, the only museum in Italy founded by a futurist.
 You can experience all his inventiveness here, admiring posters, illustrations, design objects, tapestries and even some toys.